-Before you can start building your chatbot, you need to know why you are building it.
+Before you can start building your bot, you need to know why you are building it.
 What is the goal here?
 If you want to automate an existing service, what is the current experience like, and how could a bot help you improve it?

 After figuring out the why of your bot, it’s time for the what.
 What is your bot going to do exactly?
 How will it help the user?
-We cannot stress how important it is to figure this out before you start building your bot, you cannot build something that isn't clear yet.
+We cannot stress how important it is to figure this out before you start building your bot, as you cannot build something that isn't defined yet.

-Here are some use case examples:
+Here are some good use case examples:

-Book a restaurant
+Book a table at a restaurant

 Play a song

 Recommend new products